-One report points to the main reason why staff leave for other firms – and it isn’t poor compensation, inadequate training or a lack of recognition
+One report points to the main reason why workers leave for other firms – and it isn’t poor compensation, inadequate training or a lack of recognition.

 This is the view of Ciaran Foley, head of Frazer Jones Australia, who says that there is one aspect that beats the rest when it comes to convincing an employee to stay on at a firm: the relationship with their managers.

 These claims are backed up by the Frazer Jones Asia-Pacific HR Salary Survey for 2016 in which HR professionals were asked about what motivated them to stay with their employers.

 “It is interesting that in the ever-changing world we work in, the relationship people have with their direct managers still takes precedence over everything else,” he said.

 As the saying goes, “people leave managers, not companies,” and this is still true today in amongst the modern work setting’s flexible work arrangements and advanced technology, he added.

 This highlights the important role that HR can play in retaining talented staff below them.